-^{25.} The current paper focuses on the size, rather than the productivity of establishments.
-However, in the current model, the size reflects the productivity, and there is a strongly positive relationship between them.
-Recent empirical papers using firm-level datasets in Japan, such as Ahn, Fukao, and Kwon (2004), Nishimura, Nakajima, and Kiyota (2005), and Fukao and Kwon (2006), find cases where the average productivity of exiting firms is higher than the average productivity of surviving firms.
-If interpreted as a model of "firms," it is difficult for the current model to replicate this empirical result.
+Kwon (2004), Nishimura, Nakajima, and Kiyota (2005), and Fukao and Kwon (2006), find cases where the average productivity of exiting firms are higher than the average productivity of surviving firms.
+If interpreted as a model of "firms," it is difficult for the current model to replicate this empirical result, unless the exit value of a firm is negative.
 Further investigation of this firm-level phenomenon is beyond the scope of this paper.
 This phenomenon may be due to the malfunction of the financial sector as the literature above suggests.
-My conjecture is that the strong aversion of Japanese firms to file bankruptcy, in addition to the lack of competition (due to the difficulty of entry) and the poor financial sector performance (which also contributes the difficulty of entry) including the "zombie lending," plays an important role in explaining the firm-level entry/exit facts.
+My conjecture is that the strong aversion of Japanese firms to file bankruptcy, in addition to the lack of competition (due to the difficulty of entry) and the poor financial sector (which also contributes the difficulty of entry) including the "zombie lending," plays an important role in explaining the firm-level entry/exit facts.